Wilson's disease, the most common inherited disorder of copper metabolism, results from a failure of the copper

 Important Safety Information

-The following adverse reactions have been reported from a clinical study: iron deficiency and systemic lupus erythematosus.
-In addition, dystonia, muscular spasm and myasthenia gravis have been reported in marketed use.
+The following adverse reactions have been reported from a clinical study: iron deficiency and a condition affecting the immune system known as systemic lupus erythematosus.
+In addition, the following adverse reactions have been reported in marketed use: abnormal or uncontrolled muscle contractions, muscle spasm and an immune disease affecting muscles known as myasthenia gravis.

-In general, mineral supplements should not be given since they may block the absorption of SYPRINE.
+Do not take mineral supplements because they may block the absorption of SYPRINE®.

 You are encouraged to report negative side effects of prescription drugs to FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.